vandermesis/Kolorofon/README.md

 ## What new I've learned

-- Get data from DarkSky API using SwiftSky library
-- UITableView and custom cells
-- Custom cell design with custom .xib
-- UIDatePickerView
-- CoreLocation
+- Settings.bundle
-- CoreData
+- MVC design pattern
-- DateFormatter
+- Use Timer class
+- UISwipeGestureRecognizer for swipe down and shake
-- NotificationCenter
+-

 ## To-do

+- [x] Add logic to shuffle colors and remember user's choice
-- [ ] Conform to MVC, move logic to separate structs in Model
+- [ ] Conform to MVC, move game logic to separate structs in Model
 - [ ] Make welcome screen with start and options
 - [ ] Allow user to set his name and persist his data
 - [ ] Connect with Apple Game Center